-His home, a renovated Victorian situated on a hill in Noe Valley, was designed in collaboration with architect James Hill.
-We especially like the guest room, which features custom pieces mixed with antique furniture (the kind of pieces you might find in a tailor's shop).
-For more, read the interview by Kelly Lynn Waters for Freunde von Freunden.
+He designed his home, a renovated Victorian situated on a hill in Noe Valley, in collaboration with architect James Hill.
+We especially like the guest room, which features custom pieces mixed with antique furniture of the sort you might find in a tailor’s shop.

-Above: Photography by Hanh Cooley for Freunde von Freunden.
+Above: The black-and-white chamber has an iron bedstead.
+Photography by Hanh Cooley courtesy of Freunde von Freunden.

 Above: Bedside essentials and a custom scissor-arm reading light.